 It helps if you can speak Japanese

 Japanese people wholly expect non-native people do have no grasp of their language, so even my broken Japanese is met with cries of shock and exclamation.
-The amount of times people have told me how great my Japanese is even if I utter one sentence is incredible.
-Like anywhere, an attempt to learn or speak the native tongue goes a long way to creating a good impression.
+The amount of times people have told me – ‘nihongo wa sugoi desu ne’ – your Japanese is amazing – is truly staggering.

-It’s not racism it’s ignorance
+It’s not racism it’s ignorance (Normally)

-I feel this is a genuine issue that many half-Japanese people feel both living in Japan and abroad.
-Japanese culture is so particular that many feel you cannot be fully accepted into Japanese society without being fully Japanese.
-In the UK that is not the case, but it is still tiring to be in a pub and some random person to call you Park Ji-Sung or a person I don’t know to say something along the lines ‘ask the Asian guy’.
+This is a genuine issue that many half-Japanese people feel both living in Japan and abroad.
+Japanese culture is rigid and resistant to change which makes many mixed-race Japanese people feel they cannot be fully accepted into Japanese society without being fully Japanese.

 This has often left me wondering what I am.
 It perhaps sounds soppy and cringe but it’s a question that often plays on my mind.
 Having been born in the UK and called it my home for 20 years, I would consider myself British, yet most people are more interested about what part of me isn’t British before they recognise me as one of their own.